b3838438org/TermuxPRoot/README.md

-This Termux shell setup shell script will attempt to set Arch Linux up in your Termux environment.
-When successfully completed, you will be at the bash prompt with Arch Linux in Termux on Android and Chrome in the palm of your hand.
+This Termux shell setup shell script will attempt to set Linux up in your Termux environment.
+When successfully completed, you will be at the bash prompt with Linux in Termux on Android and Chrome in the palm of your hand.
 See [install.md](docs/install.md) for options how to run `setupTermuxPRoot.sh` on device.

-Use `setupTermuxPRoot.sh` to install Arch Linux in a Termux PRoot container on an Android and Chrome smartphone and tablet.
-This setup script will attempt to set Arch Linux up in your Termux environment.
-When successfully completed, you will be at a bash prompt in Arch Linux in Termux using an Android or Chrome smartphone or tablet.
+Use `setupTermuxPRoot.sh` to install Linux in a Termux PRoot container on an Android and Chrome smartphone and tablet.
+This setup script will attempt to set Linux up in your Termux environment.
+When successfully completed, you will be at a bash prompt in Linux in Termux using an Android or Chrome smartphone or tablet.

 * Comments are welcome at https://github.com/sdrausty/TermuxPRoot/issues ✍